apache/parquet-format/LogicalTypes.md

 ```

 Because every field is optional, a group need only define the fields it uses.
 A group
-whose values are always stored inline may define just `inline`:
+whose values are always stored inline may define just `inline` and optionally `content_type`
+as additional metadata:

 ```
 optional group inline_file (FILE) {